Lipoprotein: Structure

 Lipoproteins are complex particles that have a central hydrophobic core of non-polar lipids, primarily cholesteryl esters and triglycerides.
 This hydrophobic core is surrounded by a hydrophilic membrane consisting of phospholipids, free cholesterol, and apolipoproteins.
-Plasma lipoproteins are divided into seven classes based on size, lipid composition, and apolipoproteins.
+Plasma lipoproteins, found in blood plasma, are typically divided into five main classes based on size, lipid composition, and apolipoprotein content: HDL, LDL, IDL, VLDL and chylomicrons.

 Functions

 Metabolism

 The handling of lipoprotein particles in the body is referred to as lipoprotein particle metabolism.
-It is divided into two pathways, exogenous and endogenous, depending in large part on whether the lipoprotein particles in question are composed chiefly of dietary (exogenous) lipids or whether they originated in the liver (endogenous), through de novo synthesis of triacylglycerols.
+It is divided into two pathways, exogenous and endogenous, depending in large part on whether the lipoprotein particles in question are composed chiefly of dietary (exogenous) lipids or whether they originated in the liver (endogenous), through de novo synthesis of triglycerides.

-The hepatocytes are the main platform for the handling of triacylglycerols and cholesterol; the liver can also store certain amounts of glycogen and triacylglycerols.
-While adipocytes are the main storage cells for triacylglycerols, they do not produce any lipoproteins.
+The hepatocytes are the main platform for the handling of triglycerides and cholesterol; the liver can also store certain amounts of glycogen and triglycerides.
+While adipocytes are the main storage cells for triglycerides, they do not produce any lipoproteins.

 Exogenous pathway

-Bile emulsifies fats contained in the chyme, then pancreatic lipase cleaves triacylglycerol molecules into two fatty acids and one 2-monoacylglycerol.
+Bile emulsifies fats contained in the chyme, then pancreatic lipase cleaves triglyceride molecules into two fatty acids and one 2-monoacylglycerol.
 Enterocytes readily absorb the small molecules from the chymus.
-Inside of the enterocytes, fatty acids and monoacylglycerides are transformed again into triacylglycerides.
+Inside of the enterocytes, fatty acids and monoacylglycerides are transformed again into triglycerides.
 Then these lipids are assembled with apolipoprotein B-48 into nascent chylomicrons.
 These particles are then secreted into the lacteals in a process that depends heavily on apolipoprotein B-48.
 As they circulate through the lymphatic vessels, nascent chylomicrons bypass the liver circulation and are drained via the thoracic duct into the bloodstream.

 In the blood stream, nascent chylomicron particles interact with HDL particles, resulting in HDL donation of apolipoprotein C-II and apolipoprotein E to the nascent chylomicron.
 The chylomicron at this stage is then considered mature.
 Via apolipoprotein C-II, mature chylomicrons activate lipoprotein lipase (LPL), an enzyme on endothelial cells lining the blood vessels.
-LPL catalyzes the hydrolysis of triacylglycerol that ultimately releases glycerol and fatty acids from the chylomicrons.
+LPL catalyzes the hydrolysis of triglycerides that ultimately releases glycerol and fatty acids from the chylomicrons.
 Glycerol and fatty acids can then be absorbed in peripheral tissues, especially adipose and muscle, for energy and storage.

 The hydrolyzed chylomicrons are now called chylomicron remnants.
 The chylomicron remnants continue circulating the bloodstream until they interact via apolipoprotein E with chylomicron remnant receptors, found chiefly in the liver.
 This interaction causes the endocytosis of the chylomicron remnants, which are subsequently hydrolyzed within lysosomes.
 Lysosomal hydrolysis releases glycerol and fatty acids into the cell, which can be used for energy or stored for later use.